New curriculum delayed for Grades 10 to 12

-Implementation of new provincial curriculum for Grades 10 to 12 will be delayed to the 2018/19 school year, giving teachers more time to prepare.
+Implementation of a new provincial curriculum for Grades 10 to 12 will be delayed to the 2018-19 school year, giving teachers more time to prepare.

 In a letter to parents on Nov.
 29, education minister Mike Bernier explained the decision.